Episode 157: Present

 With this, Flash began his descent down a staircase which spiraled along the outside of the peak.

-One step at a time, he went slowly down the mountain, treading on translucent steps.
+One step at a time, he went slowly down the mountain, treading on the translucent stairway.
 As they made their downward spiral, they took him around and around, giving him a panoramic view of Olo in every direction.
 There was no handrail, just a smooth vertical stone wall on one side, and a sheer drop on the other.
 Flash had to focus, and this kept his head clear, which was his goal when he set out to walk on the plain.
 He hadn’t realized that he would be making this pilgrimage, and yet, here he was, transfigured, or at least blessed.
 There was a repetition to this journey.
 Step after step, nothing seemed to change on the seemingly endless staircase.
 The whale and Bucket glided patiently by his side.
 Flash wasn’t bored or discouraged about the distance, nor was he afraid or tired.
 He thought again of the slow moving transformation that took him from a small child to an old man.
 When he finally reached the bottom of the stairs, he was surprised at how quick the journey seemed to pass.

 I thought it would take longer, he said to his companions.